pandas-dev/pandas/doc/source/missing_data.rst

     for simplicity and performance reasons.
 It differs from the MaskedArray approach of, for example, :mod:`scikits.timeseries`.
-We are hopeful that NumPy will soon be able to provide a native NA type solution (similar to R) performant enough to be used in pandas.
+We are hopeful that NumPy will soon be able to provide a native NA type solution (similar to R) efficient enough to be used in pandas.

 See the :ref:`cookbook<cookbook.missing_data>` for some advanced strategies.